 A Non-Allergic Husbands View of Dealing with Family Food Allergies

-It’s easy being a gluten free and dairy free husband when your wife does all the cooking.
+James perspective- It’s easy being a gluten free and dairy free husband when your wife does all the cooking.
 Although in the beginning it was not easy, it was actually very hard to begin this new lifestyle.
-Having been together for 10 years and being able to eat whatever we want, then discovering that she was actually allergic to gluten after the birth of our first child brought upon a whole new set of complications in life that was unknown and unexpected.
+Having been together for 10 years and being able to eat whatever we want, then discovering that she was actually allergic to gluten.
+This brought upon a whole new set of complications in life that was unknown and unexpected.

 The initial challenges were dramatic and difficult.
 Having a gluten allergy prevents you from eating what most would consider “Normal” everyday foods, for instance, fast food restaurants.
 At this time (2011), not a whole lot of restaurants actually had gluten free options and most were not even really aware enough to accommodate this allergy.
 Aside from that, my wife became stressed out about preparing meals at home because you literally have to go through and modify your entire home food inventory to be safe to cook with.
 In addition to that, she had to learn new cooking styles and methods in order to make the new meals and I will admit that I felt the frustration radiating from her during the learning process.
 As we found out, cooking gluten free and dairy free is difficult to get right, but gets better with practice.
 I would now consider my wife a well-developed gluten free and dairy free chef.